-During 2013 we began the process of transitioning our R&D laboratory facilities to the US, leading to a reduction in salaries and wages, rent expenses and non-program specific related costs incurred in the UK, with a corresponding increase in costs incurred in the US.
-The final significant UK based research costs were incurred in the fourth quarter of 2013.
+During the second half of 2013 we began the process of relocating our R&D laboratory facilities to the US, leading to a gradual reduction in salaries and wages, rent expenses and non-program specific related costs incurred in the UK, with a corresponding increase in costs incurred in the US.
+As reflected in the above table, there is a trend towards the use of increased outside services and CRO's over in-house staffing.